 I am a Computer Science graduate student in the PhD program at UC Berkeley.
 My advisor is Sylvia Ratnasamy, and my research interests are primarily in computer networks.
-I received my Master's from Berkeley in December 2012; my thesis focused on new deployment models for middleboxes.
+My dissertation focuses on new opportunities and challenges arising from moving middlebox services to clouds and ISPs.

 I'm interested in big networking questions surrounding middleboxes, Internet-scale systems, measurement, Internet architecture, and cloud computing.
 Some of my past and current projects are below; more details are on my publications page and in my CV.

 In a study of 57 enterprise networks, we found that middleboxes like firewalls and caches are expensive, failure-prone, and difficult to manage.
 To resolve these challenges, we built APLOMB, a service which allows enterprises to ditch their middleboxes entirely.
 With APLOMB, cloud providers offer middleboxes as a "service" to enterprise clients who tunnel their traffic to a nearby datacenter to receive security and performance processing services.